Skip Content

 Tessa Thompson - Manaaki Tangata

-Tessa Thompson (Ngāti Awa, Whakatōhea, Tūwharetoa ki Kawerau, Ngāpuhi, Ngāti Kahungungu), tauira of social work at Tauranga campus, sees herself as an agent of change – for herself, her whānau, and eventually her community.
+Tessa Thompson (Ngāti Awa, Whakatōhea, Tūwharetoa ki Kawerau, Ngāpuhi, Ngāti Kahungunu), tauira of social work at Tauranga campus, sees herself as an agent of change – for herself, her whānau, and eventually her community.
 She’s raising her children in Kawerau and is studying to be a social worker to become a better version of herself.

 Tessa enrolled in Manaaki Tāngata back in 2019, and while unable to complete that year, knows that the programme gave her the strength to move from Porirua to Kawerau when heavily pregnant.